 4. Market Lamb date of birth must be on or after January 1 of current 4-H year.

-4. All market lambs must arrive to the fairgrounds for weigh-in slick shorn.
+5. All market lambs must arrive to the fairgrounds for weigh-in slick shorn and may be fit on the fairgrounds as needed.

-5. A Champion market lamb and a Reserve Champion market lamb will be picked if quality merits.
+6. A Champion market lamb and a Reserve Champion market lamb will be picked if quality merits.